Archivo categoría Entrepreneurship

 In Defense of Craftsmanship

-Por Jim Foster - APBS, BIM, Built Environment, Entrepreneurship, Good on ya - June 29, 2009
+Posted by Jim Foster in APBS, BIM, Built Environment, Entrepreneurship, Good on ya on June 29, 2009

 “Shop Class as Soulcraft: An Inquiry Into the Value of Work” by Matthew B. Crawford was recently released by Penguin.
 An excellent review from Kelefa Sanneh in the New Yorker was just in a recent addition of the New Yorker, and who’s review prompted this post.
 While I have only read excerpts from the book the ideas certainly resonated with me.
 The book is expanded from an article in The New Atlantis both the article and the book explore the idea of craftsmanship and how modernday office workers are so far removed from actual products they lose pride in there work.
 He also argues that physical labor or “manual competence” is a key ingredient in craftsmanship, and who’s appreciation for how hard it can be to do something right forms a bridge or creates social currency between other craftsmen, generations and in general, people and the lack of it divorces us from our work, and then arguably, people.
 Here he quotes Alexandre Kojève.